 President’s Report—The President will provide information to the Board regarding matters pertaining to the FJA Board- Mr. Naleski attended the ASBA (Arizona School Board Association) training course offered in Flagstaff.
 Mr. Naleski renewed our ASBA membership.
 Mr. Naleski shared that ASBA is available to review our bylaws for a fee of $500.

 Director’s Report—The Executive Director will provide information to the Board regarding school matters- Dr. Morrison discussed the lottery for new students and mentioned updating our KNAU ad to advertise enrollment and grade level openings.
 Dr. Morrison shared that Catalina was rescheduled for 8th graders in May.
-Dr. Morrison addressed the disruption from snow days and emailed our charter school representative to see if we can appeal letter grades that rely on state testing.
+Dr. Morrison addressed the disruption from snow days and emailed our charter school representative to see if schools can appeal letter grades that rely on state testing if needed.
 The business manager position was posted on the FJA website and ADE website.
 Mr. Naleski suggested adding an item to the business manager description that encourages applicants to share project manager experience.
 Mrs. Suda volunteered to be on the interview committee for hiring the business manager.
 Dr. Morrison shared that Ms. Patterson is coordinating state testing for FJA students this spring.

 Financial Report—The Interim Business Manager will provide information to the Board regarding financial matters- Ms. Wilson shared that field trips are the big expenses in the coming months.
 Ms. Wilson shared that we have surpassed our projected ADM and is hopeful that we might have a little money leftover at the end of the school year.
 Ms. Wilson mentioned that the emergency connectivity grant we received was selected for a random audit.
 FJA also received a Fiscal Year 22 Audit Letter from Arizona State Board for Charter Schools (ASBCS) that requires us to address certain requirements.
 Mrs. Suda requested that Ms. Wilson get some more information to help the board determine ways that they can support.
 Ms. Wilson revised our Title 1 grant to provide some funding for teachers who are working directly with students who require English language support.
 Mr. Naleski thanked Mr. Wilson for the great work she had done stepping into the Business Manager role.